-Sliding Gates are generally more secure than swing gates as they are retained within a rigid structure and are retained at the closed end making them much more difficult to force open and in particular less likely to be breached by vehicle impact.
+Our types of sliding Gates are generally more secure than swing gates as they retain they rigid structure and retain they closed gate position.
+Making a sliding gate much more difficult to force open and in particular less likely to be breached by vehicle impact.
 In addition, the more vulnerable points of a sliding gate are less accessible compared to a hinged gate.
 As well as being more secure, sliding gates, arguably, look more secure – so there is an element of the deterrent here too.

-Where a roadway surface rises up on the property side of the access points needing a gate, a sliding gate will inevitably be the best (perhaps only) solution.
+Where a roadway surface rises up on the property side of the access points needing a gate, a sliding gate will inevitably be the best (perhaps only) solution available.